one-2/one-2/README.md

 - 👋 Hi, I’m @one-2.
-I'm an Australian student of AI and financial economics.
+I'm an Australian student of AI and Data Analytics and Econometrics.
-- 👀 I’m fascinated by machine learning, data analytics and startups!
+- 👀 I’m fascinated by machine learning theory, particularly explainability and interpretability methods.
-- 💞️ I’m here to improve my skills by contributing to open-source development.
+- 💞️ I’m here to improve my skills by building personal projects.
 - 📫 Reach me on LinkedIn  - link in my bio :)

 <!---